Daniel Küblböck: Career

-Küblböck rose to stardom in late 2002 when he participated in the first season of Deutschland sucht den Superstar (DSDS).
+Küblböck rose to stardom in late 2002 when he participated in the first season of German talent show Deutschland sucht den Superstar (DSDS).
 He gained the most viewer votes in three of the nine rounds of the competition and received the second-most votes in a further three rounds.
+Together with other participants, Daniel recorded the album United which included the number 1 single "We Have a Dream".
 He finished the season in third place overall.